aav7fl/website-legacy/_posts/2016-05-31-raspberry-pi-steam-vr-streaming.md

 ### I had buffering issues.

-I solved this simply by playing with the bit rate level.
+<strike>I solved this simply by playing with the bit rate level.
 I decided to stick with 10 Mbits for a 720p 60fps stream.
 In the past 10 days, I've only had the stream freeze once.
-It's successful enough for me.
+It's successful enough for me.</strike>

+The stream no longer freezes on me after getting the 5 GHz adapter working and the compression artifacts are extremely minimal.
+It looks great in 1080p/60 FPS.